Logo with a radio tower and the text 'SCOUTS On the Air'

 It’s Easy!: Scouts on the Air is affiliated with AmateurRadioEvents.com.
 Simply visit and complete our Contact Form to stay in touch and share your interest.

-Scout Troops: Please share your name, phone number, troop number/town/state, the size of the troop, the troop’s age range (ideal for age 10+), your meeting location (ideally outside), and potential upcoming troop meetings dates when this event might be possible.
+• Scout Troops: Please share your name, phone number, troop number/town/state, the size of the troop, the troop’s age range (ideal for age 10+), your meeting location (ideally with a half acre or more of available outside space), and potential upcoming troop meetings dates when this event might be possible.
+See our one-page Troop Proposal for details.

-Radio Groups: These are perfect events for radio clubs, ARES teams, SATERN groups, etc. Please share your name, phone number, group name/type, its location/size, and the potential number of radio volunteers the group can provide (ideally 4-6).
+• Radio Groups: These are perfect events for radio clubs, ARES teams, SATERN groups, etc. Please share your name, phone number, group name/type, its location/size, and the potential number of radio volunteers the group can provide (ideally 4-6).
 If you already have a Scout Troop identified, please share those details too.
+Hosting an event is easy!
+See our one-page Club Proposal for details.